Last Updated on

 What about metrics like standard deviation, alpha etc.?
 I dont think it is worth the effort for liquid funds.

-About the Author
+About The Author

-Freefincal is a News Media Organization dedicated to providing original analysis, reports, reviews and insights on developments in mutual funds, stocks, investing, retirement and personal finance.
+About freefincal & its content policy.
+Freefincal is a News Media Organization dedicated to providing original analysis, reports, reviews and insights on mutual funds, stocks, investing, retirement and personal finance developments.
 We do so without conflict of interest and bias.
-We operate in a non-profit manner.
-All revenue is used only for expenses and for the future growth of the site.
-Follow us on Google NewsFreefincal serves more than one million readers a year (2.5 million page views) with articles based only on factual information and detailed analysis by its authors.
-All statements made will be verified from credible and knowledgeable sources before publication.
-Freefincal does not publish any kind of paid articles, promotions or PR, satire or opinions without data.
-All opinions presented will only be inferences backed by verifiable, reproducible evidence/data.
+Follow us on Google News.
+Freefincal serves more than three million readers a year (5 million page views) with articles based only on factual information and detailed analysis by its authors.
+All statements made will be verified with credible and knowledgeable sources before publication.
+Freefincal does not publish paid articles, promotions, PR, satire or opinions without data.
+All opinions will be inferences backed by verifiable, reproducible evidence/data.
 Contact information: letters {at} freefincal {dot} com (sponsored posts or paid collaborations will not be entertained)

 Connect with us on social media